xrobin/PanelomiX/README.md

 This package is highly experimental.
 For an easier experience please use [the web-based tool](https://www.panelomix.net/).
 Functions and arguments may change at any time and without notice.
 Functionality is not guaranteed.
+Feel free to report bugs on the bug tracker.
+However this project is no longer under active development, and support and bug fixes are not guaranteed.

 To install this package: